 Documentation Package Item Required When Designer Verification Design Reviewer Verification 1.
 System drawings and schematics Every Package 2.
-Overpressure protection evaluations Every Package 3.
-Applicable Alternate Methods/Variances/Clarifications/Interpretati ons The system or any item of the system has an applicable AM/V/C/I to the requirements of ESM Ch 17.
-4. Code Stamped Vessel Fabrication Documentation (i.e., American Society of Mechanical Engineers (ASME) Manufacturer Data Report) The system contains a code stamped vessel.
-5. Non-ASME code Fabricated Vessel Information (code-equivalent Documentation) The pressure system contains Non-ASME code stamped boilers and pressure vessels (which includes boilers, pressure vessels, heat exchangers, and accumulators).
+Bill of materials (BOM or CBOM) that identifies the pressure and temperature rating of all components for the new or modified system.
+Every Package 3.
+Overpressure protection evaluations Every Package 4.
+Applicable Alternate Methods/Variances/Clarifications/ Interpretations The system or any item of the system has an applicable AM/V/C/I to the requirements of ESM Ch 17.
+5. Code Stamped Vessel Fabrication Documentation [i.e., American Society of Mechanical Engineers (ASME) Manufacturer Data Report] The system contains a code-stamped vessel.
+6. Non-ASME code Fabricated Vessel Information (code-equivalent Documentation) The pressure system contains other-than-ASME code stamped boilers and pressure vessels (which includes boilers, pressure vessels, heat exchangers, and accumulators).